He Turns Our Ashes into His Beauty

 Come to Me ALL of You

 After a warning, the Wise Men leave Herod’s palace.
-They depart from the splendor and power of the Court of the King and head to Bethlehem.
-To the home of a poor unknown family from an insignificant town.
-There is no jewels, wealth and crowns here.
+They depart from the splendor and power of the Court of the King.
+They go to the home of a poor unknown family from an insignificant town.
+There are no jewels, wealth and crowns.
 There are no nobles, scribes or priests.
-This is Joe Lunchpail territory in modern terms.
+This is working-class people territory in modern terms.
 They leave opulence and go to a Jewish every man’s house to meet the real King.

 The True Savior came for everyone in a place everyone can come to.